7vschmitt/veraschmitt/content/home/accomplishments.md

 # This file represents a page section.
 headless: true
-active: false
+#active: false

 # Order that this section appears on the page.
-weight: 50
+weight: 35

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Accomplish&shy;ments'
+title: 'Teaching Activities'
 subtitle:

 # Date format